thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 The Calamares installer simplifies the process but has limitations with advanced partitioning layouts, especially for a separate `/boot` partition combined with BTRFS subvolumes.
 If you want the most robust and flexible partitioning as outlined above (with the separate `ext4` `/boot` partition and multiple NixOS generations), **manual installation (Option B) is highly recommended.**

 **Important Note on EFI Partition Size (260 MiB):** If you reuse your existing 260 MiB EFI partition (`nvme0n1p1`) with Calamares, you will likely be **limited to installing only 1 NixOS generation** due to space constraints after accounting for Windows boot files.
 This compromises NixOS's rollback capabilities.
-For more generations, you must expand the EFI partition (a complex manual process) or use manual installation with a larger EFI.
+For more generations, consider expanding the EFI partition later as an advanced step (see the dedicated section below).

 If you proceed with Calamares, you will likely need to adjust to its supported partitioning options.
 Calamares typically expects `/boot` to be a directory on your root filesystem or to merge with `/boot/efi` for `systemd-boot`.
 For BTRFS, it often creates default `@` and `@home` subvolumes.